-There are no preauthorization requirements for the adult benefits.
+There are no preauthorization requirements for the Adult Benefits.

-Preauthorization for Pediatric Benefits
+Preauthorization for Pediatric (Kids) Benefits

-Medically Necessary Orthodontic services your child gets must be approved by us before you have them done.
+Most of the medically necessary orthodontic services your child gets must be approved by us before you have them done.
 This is called preauthorization.
 If you do not get a preauthorization for these services before treatment, your plan will not pay for them.
+Please see the "Pediatric Medically-Necessary Orthodontia" section for more information.